Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item \citet{wang2024conformal} aim to provide additional guarantees on completing the task provided within the natural language instruction.
 To do so, the authors propose a novel task specification, LTL-NL, which combines linear-temporal-logic (LTL) descriptions with natural language from a user instruction, which the authors claim is easier to define than classical LTL specifications.
 Given this specification, a symbolic task planner chooses a sub-task to complete next and an LLM generates plans for each sub-task, respectively.
-Like~\citet{ren2023robots} and~\citet{liang2024introspective},~\citet{wang2024conformal} apply conformal prediction to minimize the number possible actions to take next within some desired error rate.
+Like~\citet{ren2023robots} and~\citet{liang2024introspective},~\citeauthor{wang2024conformal} apply conformal prediction to minimize the number possible actions to take next within some desired error rate.
 However, rather than directly asking a user for assistance when there is high uncertainty in the next action to take (or when there are environmental constraints), their method, HERACLEs, samples a new sub-task to complete from the task planner.
 If on the other hand, the task planner is unable to provide a new sub-task, HERACLEs requests help from the user.
-With experimentation, the authors find that their method achieves higher task completion rate on missions requiring more sub-tasks, outperforming baseline planners that do not utilize LTL specifications.
+The authors deploy the model and baselines in a custom-made 3D mobile manipulator simulator that allows for evaluation of methods that use LTL specifications.
+For example, the instruction, ``Deliver Apple to A'' is converted to LTL specifications and fed into HERACLEs to navigate the robot to (1) pick up the requested apple and (2) drop it off at location A. With experimentation, the authors find that their method achieves higher task completion rate on missions requiring more sub-tasks, outperforming baseline planners that do not utilize LTL specifications.

 \end{enumerate}